“The world is changed by your example, not your opinion.”Paolo Coelho

 For example, let’s say you leave $50,000 to charity through your Will.
 That $50,000 donation reduces your income taxes owed at your highest marginal tax rate.
 It also reduces the taxes your estate pays.

 Therefore, the net cost of the gift is much lower than the dollar amount donated to charity.
 This makes charitable giving a highly tax-effective component of estate planning for Canadians.

 Make Your Mark Through Philanthropy

-Paolo Coelho reminds us that we change the world most profoundly through our actions.
+Paolo Coelho reminds us that our actions change the world most profoundly.
 The choices we make about sharing our wealth can leave a lasting mark.

 Partnering with causes aligned with your values is a way to live out your ideals.
 You can make generosity part of your legacy, knowing your gifts will continue to create an impact beyond your lifetime.